Facts About Crane Flies

 Safer® Brand offers multiple options for dealing with crane flies and leatherjackets:

-- Insecticidal soap (potassium salts of fatty acids) & pyrethrin combined are the gardener’s equivalent of a 1-2 knockdown punch.
+- Insecticidal soap (potassium salts of fatty acids) & pyrethrin combined are the gardener’s equivalent of a one-two knockdown punch.
 The soap will penetrate the adult insect's shell enough to weaken and dehydrate the insect and allow the pyrethrin to absorb into the insect to do its job.
 Pyrethrin is a nerve agent and will paralyze and kill the insect on contact.
 Keep in mind, this soap is not the soap used in dish detergent; it is a blend of plant sources and pyrethrin oils from the chrysanthemum flower.
 This product is a combination that is sure to be the perfect crane fly control that is compliant for use in organic gardening and lawns.

 - Azadirachtin, also known as clarified neem oil, is a product of the neem tree.
 This insecticide is also compliant for use in organic gardening.